ole1986/a3-admintoolkit/@MissionFile/README.md

 This folder is used to extend the AdminToolkit using additional files from the MissionFile.
 All supported extensions are usually stored as `AdminToolkit_<MenuEntry>_<ModName>.sqf` in the `atk` folder.

-## Example
+## Extend the MissionFile

-Below is an example on how to enable an Addon feature (ExileMod) in MissionFile config.cpp
+Below is an example on how to imeplement a new feature to your mission file.
+Usually it is stored in the description.ext or config.cpp

 ```
 // Example: Extend "Vehicles" section in AdminToolkit through config.cpp located in MissionFile